NethermindEth/starknet.go/examples/deployContractUDC/README.md

 1. Make sure you are in the "deployAccountUDC" directory
 1. Execute `go run main.go`

-The transaction hash and status will be returned at the end of the execution.
+The transaction hash, status, and the deployed contract address will be returned at the end of the execution.